BenoitEasytransac/LexikJWTAuthenticationBundle/Resources/doc/2-data-customization.rst

         }
     }

-Example: Add additional data to payload - to get it in your :doc:`custom UserProvider </8-jwt-user-provider>`
+Example: Add additional data to payload - to get it in your `custom UserProvider <./8-jwt-user-provider.rst>`__
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: php